Jeremy-JYL/NAA/README.md

 Just run the main.py!

-Default it will run with default `data.json` use `main.py {Json File}` to run alternative Json File!
+Default it will run with default `data.yaml` use `main.py {yaml or json File}` to run alternative Yaml or Json File!

 ## How it is work?

-Basicly NAA work like a big if and else statement but use a json file like a AI Model inside there Triggers and Responds
+Basicly NAA work like a big if and else statement but use a yaml or json file like a AI Model inside there Triggers and Responds

 ## Files Format